Odyssey

 Schema page

 Here we have a full view and reference into our schema!
-It's pretty sparse right now, but we can see our Query type with a hello that returns a String type.
+It's pretty sparse right now, but we can see our Query type with a hello field that returns a String type.

 https://studio.apollographql.com/sandbox/schema